Bradford Canal: Difficulties

 With no means to transport their stone, several merchants started to negotiate with the Leeds and Liverpool, the Aire and Calder and Bradford Council.
 A new company, called the Bradford Canal Company Limited, was formed, and bought most of the canal from the old company for £2,500.
 The section above Northbrook Bridge was sold to developers, and on 21 March 1870, the old company was wound up.
 The new company expected to get a water supply from two reservoirs and three streams, and hoped to supplement this with a pipeline running from the top of the Leeds and Liverpool's Bingley locks.
 This suggestion was refused, and they resorted to building steam pumping engines at each lock, to pump water up the canal.
 The section from Shipley to Oliver Lock was reopened in 1872, five years to the day since it had closed, and the top section was reopened the following April.
 Although the stone traffic, which had been around 125,000 tons per year prior to closure, returned, most of the other traffic had moved to the railway, and did not.

 Receipts were inadequate to make the canal pay, and so the owners sold it to a coalition of the Leeds and Liverpool Canal and the Aire and Calder Navigation.
 They received £27,000, and the buyers also redeemed a £5,000 mortgage.
-The sale was authorised by the Bradford Canal (Transfer) Act, which was passed in 1878, and the new Bradford Canal Company was dissolved.
+The sale was authorised by the Bradford Canal (Transfer) Act 1878 (41 & 42 Vict. c. clvi), and the new Bradford Canal Company was dissolved.
 Traffic rose from 80,674 tons in 1888 to 102,390 tons in 1910, but profits were minimal due to the cost of maintenance.
 Traffic decreased during the First World War, and was down to 38,821 tons in 1920.
 With no obvious way to return the canal to profit, a bill to abandon the canal was submitted to Parliament in 1921, but was opposed by West Riding County Council, Bradford Corporation, and the Bradford Chamber of Commerce.
-A second attempt the following year was successful, the Bradford Canal (Abandonment) Act being passed in June 1922.
+A second attempt the following year was successful, with the Bradford Canal (Abandonment) Act 1922 (12 & 13 Geo.
+5. c. xxix) being passed in June 1922.
 Closure occurred on 25 June, with just the section from the Leeds and Liverpool canal to the bottom of the first lock being retained, to be used as moorings.
 Subsequently, much of the canal's route has been built upon and filled in.
 Apart from the junction, several of the bridges which once spanned it are still visible in whole or in part.
 Near the site of the first lock is a lock keepers cottage and the pumping station building, which has been restored and is used as a dwelling.